Bowden’s late free throws clinch Vols’ 65-61 win over Vandy

-“At the end, I thought we thought the game was over like a bunch of immature guys and got sloppy,” Barnes said.
-“The next thing you know, you’re in a battle.”

-That’s when Bowden finally put the game out of reach.
-Bowden ended up making all seven of his free throws while scoring 17 points.

 Tennessee (15-11, 7-6 SEC) withstood a 23-point performance from Vanderbilt guard Jordan Wright.
-The freshman reserve more than doubled his previous career high of 11, which he reached in back-to-back games against LSU and Mississippi State earlier this month.
+The freshman reserve more than doubled his previous career high of 11, which he reached in back-to-back games against Florida and LSU earlier this month.

-“Coach told me to be aggressive,” Wright said.
-“We had some starters go out early (in foul trouble), so I just said I’d try to pick it up, pick up their scoring.”

 John Fulkerson scored 14 of his 17 points in the last 10 minutes for Tennessee, which also got 14 points from Santiago Vescovi.
 Lee had 18 points and Dylan Disu added 11 for Vanderbilt.